Supreme court strikes down Madhya Pradesh order on IAS review of IFS appraisals

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-According to LawTrend, a bench comprising Chief Justice of India D.Y.
+A bench comprising Chief Justice of India D.Y.
 Chandrachud and Justice Augustine George Masih declared the June 29, 2024, government order (GO) to be in “total violation” of the Supreme Court’s previous binding judgment from September 22, 2000.

 “We have no hesitation in holding that the impugned GO is rather contemptuous in nature,” the court observed, noting that Madhya Pradesh issued the order without seeking any clarification or modification of the two-decade-old ruling.